Invisible People (album)

 Invisible People is the fourth studio album by American band Chicano Batman.
 It was released on May 1, 2020, under ATO Records.

 Critical reception

-Invisible People was met with generally favorable reviews from critics.
-At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 68, based on 5 reviews.
+Invisible People received generally favorable reviews from music critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the album received an average score of 68, based on five reviews.